 The Advisory Board is a group of representatives of major research institutions located in the APEC region who help facilitate APERC's cooperative research.
 Its primary role is to give professional advice on APERC's ongoing and proposed research, such as methodologies, approaches, databases, and information sources, as well as relevant experts to be involved.
 APERC carefully considers the advice provided by its Advisory Board members in proposing its research plan to the EWG.

-The latest Advisory Board Meeting was held on 27 April 2022 in conjunction with the APERC Annual Conference.
+Next Advisory Board Meeting will be held on 17 April 2024 in conjunction with the APERC Annual Conference.

 IV.
 APERC RESEARCH STAFF